 Like many parks, it fell into disrepair over the years of the twentieth century.
 But in 2006 a £20,000 Heritage Lottery Fund helped to bring it back to life.

 The Friends of Devonshire Road Rock Gardens has worked hard to raise the profile of the park.
-Additional funding has been secured in the last ten years from a variety of sources to make some very welcome improvements.
-Like the new paths which were laid in 2007.
+Over the last 15 years or so they’ve secured funding from a variety of sources for some very welcome improvements.
+For example the new paths, laid in 2007.

-Throughout 2019, members of Blackpool Civic Trust are helping to uncover some more of the rockwork.
+Then in 2019, members of Blackpool Civic Trust helped to uncover some more of the rockwork.

 A Spring Walk in the Rock Gardens

 Devonshire Road Rock Gardens stands at the side of Norbreck Water Tower.
-Thousands of motorists travelling along (oddly enough) Devonshire Road pass it every day.
+Thousands of motorists travelling along Devonshire Road pass it every day.
 Most probably don’t even notice the gates.

 In a past life I lived inland, in easy walking distance of a park, open fields, woods, and a nature reserve.
 All of which I often visited, like many people who also had dogs to walk.
-Now, my leisure time is spent at the coast – where the wide skies and miles of open sandy beach is very different.
+In my new coastal home, my leisure time is spent by the sea, with its wide skies and miles of open sandy beach.

-So what a lovely treat to spend a short time in a proper park.
+So what a lovely treat to spend a short time in a proper park which so reminds me of the park in my old hometown.
 To listen to the birds singing their joyous spring song, see the bulbs flowering and the buds emerging on the trees.
 Watch the wood pigeons pottering about looking for old twigs to build new nests.

 If you need a bit of a breather and fancy a bit of peace and quiet, park your car and go for a walk in the Rock Gardens.